ASHUTOSHPATHAK44/BOOTCAMP/README.md

 I am a intern at Lumiq
 My captain is Mr Ramansh sir.
 <br>
-I have started our bootcamp.
+I have started our bootcamp in feb 2.